Estate Planning in Reading & Henley

 For many clients, preparing Powers of Attorney are part of their usual lifetime planning.
 Broadly speaking, there are three types of Powers of Attorney:

 Lasting Powers of Attorney (LPAs)

-We recommend that all clients, regardless of age, prepare lasting powers of attorney, as whilst these documents are often associated with old age, they can also provide key protection for you and your family should you be involved in an accident.
-We all hope they will never be required, but if the worst happens your family will have everything, they need to care for you.
+We recommend that all clients, regardless of age, prepare Lasting Powers of Attorney, as whilst these documents are often associated with old age, they can also provide key protection for you and your family should you be involved in an accident.
+We all hope they will never be required, but if the worst happens your family will have everything they need to care for you.

 There are two types of lasting powers of attorney:

-- Property and Finance LPA allows a person to appoint someone to look after their financial affairs.
+- Property and Financial Affairs LPA allows a person to appoint someone to look after their financial affairs.
 A Property and financial LPA will come into effect as soon as it is registered which means that the attorney will be able to start making decisions about property and financial affairs straight away, if that is the wish of the donor.

 - Health and Welfare LPA which gives an attorney the power to make decisions regarding the consent for medical treatment and care.
-It is not possible to use a health and welfare LPA until the person who made it has lost their mental capacity, through illness or accident, but it should be registered with the Office of the Public Guardian before it can be used.
+It is not possible to use a health and welfare LPA until the person who made it has lost their mental capacity, through illness or accident, but it must be registered with the Office of the Public Guardian before it can be used.

 Enduring Powers of Attorney (EPAs)

 Before 1st October 2007, a person with capacity could grant an Enduring Powers of Attorney (EPA) authorising another person to act for them if they became incapable of managing their property and affairs.
 Enduring Powers of Attorney have been replaced by Lasting Powers of Attorney (LPA) – EPAs remain valid, whether or not they have been registered at the Court of Protection, provided that they were fully signed prior to 1 October 2007.